Time-Off Request: How To Ask for a Day Off (With Examples)

 1. Review your company’s PTO policy

-If you have already used all of your vacation time or you’re in a position that doesn’t offer paid time off, you may still be able to take unpaid leave.
+If you have already used all of your vacation time or you’re in a position that doesn’t offer paid time off, you may be able to take unpaid leave.
 Review your employee handbook or ask your human resources representative for more information about your company’s vacation policies.

 2. Look at the company calendar

-3. Discuss your request at an appropriate time
+3. Discuss your request with your manager

-You should also confirm how far in advance you need to give your request.
-Some employers ask for one or two weeks’ notice, while other supervisors may need at least a month in advance.
+You should also confirm how far in advance you need to make your request.
+Some employers ask for one or two weeks’ notice while others require at least a month in advance.
 The notice period might also depend on the length of time you plan to ask for.

-Time off request email template
+Time-off request email template